itk-dev/os2web_datalookup/README.md

 As soon as it is clear how the integration is going to be used, then os2forms_dawa will be refactored to OS2Web Data lookup plugin plugin.

+## Important notes
+### Serviceplatformen plugins
+Settings for CPR and CVR serviceplantormen plugins are storing as configuration in db and will(could) be exported as `yml` file via Drupal configuration management system.
+And afterwards could be tracked by `git`.

+If case you have public access to your git repository all setting from plugins will be exposed for third persons.

+To avoid/prevent this behavior we recommend use `Config ignore` module, where you can add all settings you do not want to export/import via configuration management system.